 Interaction micro conversions dictate what a website visitor did while on a page.
 The more time a website visitor spends on a website the better because what they do on the pages, as well as how they interact with your client’s website helps determine their intent.

 But what are these high-intent actions?
 To answer this, you’ll need to revisit your client’s customer journey and answer: what is likely to drive website visitors towards the end goal?
 Let’s take a look at examples of what agencies can do with common interaction micro conversions:

 Live chats work: 79% choose it to get their questions answered immediately, and 73% prefer the live chat option as opposed to email (55%) and phone (44%).
 And time is money.
 In fact, most people say they prefer to chat with a bot rather than talk on the phone with a sales rep. Ensure your clients have a dedicated customer service team responding in a timely manner, or help them set up chat automation.
 Not convinced?
 39% of live chat usage is to create sales prospects.

 Adding a product to the cart

 Did they add a product to the cart and then abandon it?
 Hello, automated, personalized reminder email!
-You’ll see this a lot in eCommerce: How many times have you gone back to a site, filled that shopping cart, abandoned it, only to return again and put some more items to your Wishlist? 🙋♀️ Guilty.
+You’ll see this a lot in eCommerce: How many times have you gone back to a site, filled that shopping cart, abandoned it, only to return again, and put some more items on your Wishlist? 🙋♀️ Guilty.
 And I know you do it, too.
-According to Cloudways, cart abandonment rate is at 76% globally.
+According to Cloudways, the cart abandonment rate is at 76% globally.

 Many brands are getting more creative than ever with their reminder emails.
 I’m sure they have some creative agencies behind them to improve their shopping cart abandonment rate conversions: